dstille/FieldMuseumBedrockTranscription/README.md

 A tool for transcribing herbarium specimen labels using AWS Bedrock models.

+## Requirements

+- **Python 3.9 or newer** (required for dictionary merging with the `|` operator)
+- AWS account with access to Bedrock models
+- AWS credentials with appropriate permissions

 ## Setup

 1. Run the setup script to create necessary directories and install requirements: